mixerek0/travel-app/README.md

 # booking-copy

-ravel-app, app is build for learning purposes
+travel-app, app is build for learning purposes

 ## Installation